-Although you’d assume that car dealers make a small fortune every time they sell a new car, that’s not always the case.
-In fact, there are a lot of costs associated with selling you that car, and that can leave Mr. Dealer with little to no profit at the end of the day.
+Although you'd assume that car dealers make a small fortune every time they sell a new car, that’s not always the case.
+In fact, there are a lot of costs associated with selling you that car, and that can leave the dealer with little to no profit at the end of the day.

 Typically, car dealers will finance their inventory through something called a Floor Plan.
 When they order a car from the factory, the finance company covers the invoice price, and the dealer pays a certain amount of interest for every day that the vehicle remains in inventory.
 Once the car sells, the dealer pays off the loan, and the car gets replaced.

 As you would expect, the dealer can make more money by selling the vehicle faster (since he’s not paying as much interest).
 To do this, many dealers will hold one of those “invoice” sales, where a car will seemingly be sold for the dealer’s cost.
 But there’s a little more to it than that.

 To bolster the dealer’s bottom line, manufacturers instituted something called “dealer holdback”.
 This is a percentage of a vehicle’s price that gets returned to the dealer several times a year (usually quarterly).
 When determining the invoice price, the dealer holdback is generally included in the price.
 The purpose of the dealer holdback is to offset the interest paid by the dealer to finance his inventory.
 This ‘holdback’ is usually capped at 2-3% of the vehicle’s invoice price.